-- Detect, verify and assess emergency conditions. - Respond to emergencies at the dam site. - Activate and implement the Syphon Canyon Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information. - Take corrective action at the dam/reservoir. - Terminate the EAP. - Facilitate an after-action evaluation and report. - Update EAP on at least an annual basis. - Communicate with the public and the media.
+- Detect, verify and assess emergency conditions. - Respond to emergencies at the dam site. - Activate and implement the Syphon Canyon Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information. - Utilize IRWD Emergency Operations Plan for internal emergency response coordination. - Take corrective action at the dam/reservoir. - Terminate the EAP. - Facilitate an after-action evaluation and report. - Update EAP on at least an annual basis. - Communicate with the public and the media.

 The above responsibilities are to be executed in coordination with emergency management authorities.
 Dam owner responsibilities by role are outlined in Table 6-1 Summary of Dam Owner's Responsibilities.
-Responsibilities are listed for key personnel including the Operations Manager, Dam Operator, Executive Director of Operations, General Manager, Public Affairs, and EAP Coordinator.
+Responsibilities are listed for key personnel including the Operations Manager, Dam Operator, Executive Director of Operations, General Manager, Communications, Dam Safety Engineer, and EAP Coordinator.